Marlins Vs. Dodgers Prediction, Odds, Pick

 The Miami Marlins take on the Los Angeles Dodgers.
 Check out our MLB odds series for our Marlins Dodgers prediction and pick.

-Braxton Garrett was supposed to get the assignment for the Marlins, while Dustin May makes a highly-anticipated start for the Dodgers.
+Sandy Alcantara goes to the mound for the Marlins, while Ryan Pepiot gets to start for the Dodgers.

-Braxton Garrett is part of a promising young core for the Marlins.
-Miami has a starting rotation which, if kept intact, is primed for a big year in 2023.
-The Marlins have National League Cy Young favorite Sandy Alcantara as their ace.
-Pablo Lopez was very strong early in the year before losing steam more recently.
-Jesus Luzardo dominated the Dodgers Friday night before the bullpen blew his 1-0 lead.
-If he pitches like that, the Marlins will have a keeper next year.
-Garrett joins those arms as a pitcher with a ton of upside.

-Garrett’s 2022 season is exactly what a team wants to see from a young pitcher.
-Garrett posted a 5.24 ERA in his first month of competition back in June.
-In July, he pitched to a 3.00 ERA.
-In August, 2.76 through three starts.
-Garrett pitched six scoreless innings against the world champion Atlanta Braves last Sunday, Aug.
-14. He produced three separate starts in July in which he allowed no more than one run.
-He is learning how to pitch, and he has posted enough good starts against decent competition to make experts think that his ceiling is higher than first thought.
+Sandy Alcantara is the clear favorite for the National League Cy Young Award.
+He would need to significantly regress in the final month and a half of the season to lose the prestigious prize to someone else.
+Interestingly enough, that “someone else” would almost certainly be a Los Angeles Dodger.
+Tony Gonsolin is likely second in the N.L.
+Cy Young race, and Julio Urias is very possibly third.
+The Dodgers, therefore, could boost a teammate’s Cy Young candidacy if they can hammer Alcantara here.

 Courtesy of FanDuel, here are the Marlins-Dodgers MLB odds.